cknightdevelopment/cknightdevelopment.github.io/_posts/2016-05-15-understanding-angular-directive-scopes.md

 tags: [Angular, JavaScript]
 ---

-One of the most powerful features in Angular is the ability to create your own custom directives.
-They allow you to create more modular code that can be re-used throughout your application.
-However, undestanding how scope works with custom directives is by no means obvious and can often be really confusing.
-How can your directive access scope properties from a controller?
+One of the most powerful features in Angular is the ability to create custom directives.
+They allow you to write more modularized code that can be re-used throughout your application.
+However, understanding how scope works within a custom directive can often be confusing and is by no means obvious.
+How does your directive access scope properties on a controller?
 How do you give a directive it's own scope?
 How can you isolate your directive's scope from the rest of your application?
 We will address these questions and more in this post.

 ### Overview

-I have found that there are 4 main ways to setup a directive's scope, each of which can be useful for different use cases.
-I am sure that there are hybrids of these 4 setups, but this will at least give you a solid foundation to start from.
-I have found that it is often helpful to give things memorable names when learning, so I will refer to these scope setups as follows (each of which will be shown in more detail later):
+I have found that there are 4 primary ways to configure a directive's scope, each of which can be useful in different scenarios.
+I am sure there are hybrids of these 4 configurations, but these will at least give you a solid foundation to start from.
+It is often helpful to give things memorable names when learning, so I will refer to these scope configurations as follows (each will be explained in more detail later):

 1. [Moocher](#moocher)

-   The directive does not have any scope of its own and just uses (mooches) the scope of the controller.
+   The directive does not have any scope of its own and just uses (mooches) the scope of the view that contains it.
 Everything in the controller's scope is accessible from the directive.

 2. [Borrower](#borrower)

-   The directive has a scope of it's own and it inherits (borrows) the scope of the controller as well.
-Everything in the controller's scope is accessible from the directive, but not the other way around.
+   The directive has a scope of it's own and it also inherits (borrows) the scope of the view that contains it.
+Everything in the controller's scope is accessible from the directive.

 3. [Loner](#loner)

    The directive has its own isolated (loner) scope.
-The directive's scope does not inherit anything from the scope of the controller.
+The directive's scope does not inherit anything from the scope of the view that contains it.
 It is a lone ranger.

 4. [Negotiator](#negotiator)

-   The directive has it's own scope and shares (negotiates) with the controller scope.
+   The directive has it's own scope and shares (negotiates) the scope of the view that contains it.
 One-way and two-way data binding of scope properties can be configured, as well as function/expression bindings.
 Only the scope properties configured to be "shared" are accessible from the directive.

+_NOTE: The examples below are using the angular "controller as" syntax (learn about it [here](https://johnpapa.net/angularjss-controller-as-and-the-vm-variable/)).
+If you don't know what that is just know that the controller scope on the views is referred to as `vm`, as in `vm.scopePropertyName`._

 ### Moocher

 #### Controller

-The `PersonCtrl` controller sets three properties on it's scope: `firstName`, `lastName`, and `speak`.
+The `PersonCtrl` controller sets three properties on the `person` object defined on it's scope: `firstName`, `lastName`, and `speak`.

 ```
 angular.module("app")